evaera/Votum/README.md

 - [x] Detect when a motion has passed or failed
 - [x] Motion expiration
 - [x] Define which people can vote or call motions
+- [ ] Add status message and web page to show where to invite from Discord
 - [ ] Allow mandatory reasons to be configurable
 - [ ] A command to show historical motion history
+- [ ] Update to support sharding